Next Day.

 "It's not a gift."

-The Knight cut him off.
+The Knight cut him off, calm, certain.

+Shura looked up.
 The Knight's expression hadn't changed.

 "It's an investment."